nogicoder/farcry/README.md

 '2018-11-09T12:22:07'
 ```

-_Note 1: you can easily parse a human-readable date time such as `Saturday, March 30, 2019 09:11:31` into `datetime.datetime` object with the function [`strptime`](https://docs.python.org/3/library/datetime.html#datetime.datetime.strptime) and the various [format strings](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior) this function supports._
+_Note 1: You can easily parse a human-readable date time such as `Saturday, March 30, 2019 09:11:31` into a `datetime.datetime` object with the function [`strptime`](https://docs.python.org/3/library/datetime.html#datetime.datetime.strptime) and the various [format strings](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior) this function supports._

-_Note 2: the method [`isoformat`](https://docs.python.org/3/library/datetime.html#datetime.datetime.isoformat) return a string representation of the date and time in the international date standard [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format._
+_Note 2: The method [`isoformat`](https://docs.python.org/3/library/datetime.html#datetime.datetime.isoformat) returns a string representation of the date and time in the international date standard [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format._

 # Waypoint 3: Parse Far Cry Engine's Start Time with Time Zone

 ![World Time Zones Map](world-time-zones-map.png)

 However, even the time `November 09, 2018 12:22:07` is a relative time.
-It is relative to the place (a location) on the Earth where the related event occurred.
-We call such time a [local time](https://www.dictionary.com/browse/local-time).
+It is relative to the place (a location) on Earth where the related event occurred.
+We call this time a [local time](https://www.dictionary.com/browse/local-time).

 If we had to store statistics of Far Cry match sessions that started from all over the world, we would not be able to chronologically sort them.
-The time expression `Saturday, March 30, 2019 09:11:31` doesn't represent the same point of time for two locations far away from each other, such as for instance Bordeaux and Saigon.
+The time expression `Saturday, March 30, 2019 09:11:31` doesn't represent the same point of time for two locations far away from each other, such as Bordeaux and Saigon.

 We generally define a [time with its corresponding time zone](https://en.wikipedia.org/wiki/ISO_8601#Time_zone_designators) related to [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time), also known as [UTC offset](https://en.wikipedia.org/wiki/UTC_offset).